What Our Ecotourism Australia Certification Actually Means

 - Tour vehicles comply with Queensland Parks’ Low Impact Vehicle Policy – tyre pressures are checked before every beach transit

-- We stay on designated tracks; no off-track driving except with QPWS approval
+- We stay on designated tracks; no off-track driving

 - Group sizes are capped to reduce environmental impact